cosmos/cosmos/WHITEPAPER.md

 critical blow to proof-of-stake.

 Fortunately, the LRA can be mitigated as follows.
-First, for a validator to unbond (thereby recovering their deposit and no longer earning fees to participate in the consensus), the deposit must be made unavailable for an amount of time known as the "unbonding period", which may be on the order of weeks or months.
+First, for a validator to unbond (thereby recovering their collateral deposit and no longer earning fees to participate in the consensus), the deposit must be made untransferable for an amount of time known as the "unbonding period", which may be on the order of weeks or months.
 Second, for a light client to be secure, the first time it connects to the network it must verify a recent block-hash against a trusted source, or preferably multiple of them.
 This condition is sometimes referred to as "weak subjectivity".
 Finally, to remain secure, it must sync up with the latest validator set at least as frequently as the length of the unbonding period.
 This ensures that the light client knows about changes to the validator set before a validator has its capital unbonded and thus no longer at stake, which would allow it to deceive the client by carrying out a long range attack by creating new blocks beginning back at a height where it was bonded (assuming it has control of sufficiently many of the early private keys).

-Note that overcoming the LRA in this way requires a practical tweak of the original security model of proof-of-work.
+Note that overcoming the LRA in this way requires an overhaul of the original security model of proof-of-work.
 In PoW, it is assumed that a light client can sync to the current height from the trusted genesis block at any time simply by processing the proof-of-work in every block header.
 To overcome the LRA, however, we require that a light client come online with some regularity to track changes in the validator set, and that the first time they come online they must be particularly careful to authenticate what they hear from the network against trusted sources.
 Of course, this latter requirement is similar to that of Bitcoin, where the protocol and software must also be obtained from a trusted source.

 The above method for preventing LRA is well suited for validators and full nodes of a Tendermint-powered blockchain because these nodes are meant to remain